Risk metrics were virtually non-existent three years ago when I took over as Kodak's global IT security and risk

 I decided instead to rely on my previous business experience to develop our current metrics program: a tier-based approach to IT security risk management that uses a set of standard probability and business impact frameworks to provide a lean assessment process.
 One of the keys to our program's success is that reporting and presentation of security risk metrics is "business-user-friendly."

 IT governance, risk and compliance (GRC) has emerged as a unifying theme in aligning risk and the business.
 The challenges of bringing each silo together are great rivers to cross.
 However, if approached correctly, such an alignment is achievable.
-IT GRC programs encompass the implementation of systems
+IT GRC programs encompass the implementation of systems and processes to monitor current business activity.
+They should also determine, set and manage the risk tolerance level for the corporation, identify potential risks, prioritize and manage them.
+The IT GRC team, meanwhile, should determine what needs to be done to ensure continued compliance and provide a process for corrective action where necessary.

 Most importantly, the overall IT GRC program provides a common framework for communication and collaboration.
 One prerequisite for meaningful and positive cooperation includes having a common set of controls.
 In addition, it is crucial to have a common risk management schema to ensure everyone ranks risk similarly.
 It is also important to have documented policies, procedures, and work instructions as well as a standard decision-making process.
 If the IT GRC program has these things in place, the groups involved will effectively speak the same language.
 It will be key to avoiding misunderstandings as well as eliminating future conflict between the various groups.